BarryTheBee571/ComputingTechProject2.2025/PROJECT_DOCUMENTATION.md

 [link to figma](https://www.figma.com/design/5YlNSW46Ws9hMMj0UIztTd/Untitled?node-id=0-1&t=u8Dp7FXwky3MBxUR-1)

-I think that this design for the website will make it intuitive and easy to navigate, as well as suiting the need of my website nicely.
+I think that this design for the website will make it intuitive and easy to navigate, as well as suiting the needs of my website nicely.
 Obviously you would need a picture of the meal so that the users can see what they're end product should/could look like.
 Using photos also draws their attention as no one is reading the recipe to decide if they want to eat that or not.
+Therefore the design of this website will revolve mainly around these images attempting to hook a user's interests.

 ---
 ---
-## <ins> **Producing and Implementing** <ins>
+## <ins> **Testing and Evaluation** <ins>
 ---
+### <ins> **Peer Evaluation** <ins>
+Zach (friend outside school)
+The design overall is consistent but there are areas that could be improved such as flexibility of the layout when resizing the window.
+The images are also a bit inconsitent in size and that could make it look better.
+I have no clue what is going on if we're tlaking about the code.
+This webapp could be expanded upon with even more recipes and maybe a search feature or a filter if you're trying to find something to eat.
+Other than that the site is easy to navigate although a back button wouldn't do any harm.

+---
+### <ins> **Evaluation of Issues** <ins>
+The website demonstrates social responsibility by making healthy recipes accessible and easy to understand fora wide audience.
+Ethnically, it is important to ensure all information is accurate and inclusive of people with different dietary needs.
+Legally, I need to respect copyright for images and content (uhm), and also if it will need any user information in the future, protect any user data in compliance with privacy laws.

+---
+### <ins> **Project Evaluation** <ins>
+I am proud of how the final product meets the requirements set out at the beginning of the project.
+All core features, such as recipe browsing, clear navigation, and visually appealing layouts, have been implemented as planned.
+Throughout the process, I paid close attention to user feedback and made adjustments to ensure the site is both functional and easy to use.
+The recipes are accurate, accessible, and tailored to the needs of the target audience, fulfilling the original goals.